opensearch-project/project-website/_posts/2025-03-05-OpenSearch-as-a-SIEM-Solution.md

 Below, we discuss how OpenSearch addresses three key SIEM use cases: Threat Detection, Log Analysis, and Compliance Monitoring.

-## Threat Detection with OpenSearch
+## Threat detection with OpenSearch

 The Security Analytics plugin can monitor logs for anomalous activity and detect potential security threats in real-time.
 And when threats are identified, OpenSearch can trigger alerting.